open2b/scriggo-site/doc/disassembler.md

 Syntax:  Import pkg ; description: import "pkg"
 ```

-## Instructions
+## Assembler instructions

+The Scriggo assembler is an abstraction above the virtual machine instructions.
+Some assembler instructions have a direct representation in a virtual machine instruction but some do not.

-There are 68 bytecode instructions:
+There are 68 assembler instructions:

 {::options toc_levels="3" /}